The Top 5 Things You Should Know About an NDIS Investment Property

 In other words, the process is essentially the same as securing a tenant for an ordinary investment property—unless you can find a tenant for your SDA-compliant property, you’re not going to see rental returns.

-Just like any other investment property, you’ll be required to pay income tax on the rental income you generate from your NDIS tenants.
+Just like any other investment property, you’ll be required to pay income tax on the rental income you generate from your SDA dwelling.
 In the same breath, however, you’ll also have access to the various investment property tax deductions such as depreciation, rental expenses, and interest on your mortgage.

 It’s worth noting that, as building costs are higher and plant and equipment requirements are greater, you’re likely to be able to claim higher depreciation deductions compared to a traditional investment property.
 So make sure to get your hands on a tax depreciation schedule from a qualified quantity surveyor to ensure you’re getting the most out of your tax deductions.